 The Zoning and Land Development Code does not address parking for community centers or parks.
-The DRC Committee requested that a parking study be provided to determine the recommended parking needs for the proposed facility.
-According to the Study, based on the on the size and uses of the new facility, 229 spaces should be sufficient to accommodate the peak parking needs of the park.
-The results of the study were found acceptable to the City's consultant.
-As mentioned above, the project includes 231 parking spaces and 65 on-street parking spaces, which exceeds the number of spaces needed for the new facility, according to the Study.
-City Staff recommended 5% of the on-street spaces be designated as ADA.
+The DRC Committee requested that a Parking Study (Exhibit 9) be provided to determine the recommended parking needs for the proposed facility.
+Traf-Tech Engineering, Inc. prepared the Parking Study for the application.
+Michael Miller Planning Associates reviewed the Study on behalf of the City.
+According to the Parking Study, based on the size and uses of the new facility, 229 spaces will be sufficient to accommodate the peak parking needs of the park.
+The results of the Study were found acceptable to the City's traffic consultant.
+As mentioned above, the project includes 231 parking spaces and 65 on-street parking spaces, which exceeds the number of spaces needed for the new facility, per the Study.
+City Staff recommended 5% of the on-street spaces be designated per the Americans with Disabilities Act (ADA), in addition to the ADA spaces provided in the Project's two off-street parking lots.

-4. Access Control
+11. Access Control